-Head of Bacssurance Department
+Head of Bancassurance Department

 Sochea joined AMK as Head of Micro-Insurance Department in April 2020.
-Before joining AMK, he had 19-year of experience in various industries of Cambodia context such as Non-Governmental Organization, Rural Credit Operator/MFI, and Life Insurance, where he was offered the positions as Program Coordinator, Project Team Leader, Head of Training Department and Executive Director.
+Before joining AMK, he had 19-year of experience in various industries of Cambodia context such as Non-Governmental Organization, Rural Credit Operator, Microfinance Institution, and Life Assurance, where he was offered the positions as Program Coordinator, Project Team Leader, Vice President & Head of Distribution Training, and Executive Director.

-He obtained his Bachelor's Degree in Art in the field of Khmer Literature from the Royal University of Phnom Penh and a Master's Degree in Project Management & Rural Development from Build Bright University.
+He obtained his Bachelor's Degree of Social Science in Khmer Literature from the Royal University of Phnom Penh and a Master's Degree in Project Management and Rural Development from Build Bright University.